 San Diego Breastfeeding Center was created to offer mothers in San Diego, and throughout the world, a judgment-free resource for qualified information and personalized assistance as they face the challenges of breastfeeding and parenting.
 SDBFC was created in 2009 by International Board-Certified Lactation Consultant and mom, Robin Kaplan, as a source of ongoing support for other moms.
 Robin says, “I relate directly to the struggles and challenges of mothers of young children.
 Our mission every day is to help each mother reach, and surpass, her own personal breastfeeding goals, whatever they might be.”

 Through a wide range of breastfeeding consultations, classes, clinics, support groups, online articles, and social media, we are your around-the-clock source for all things breastfeeding!

 About Our Founder: Robin Kaplan, M.Ed., IBCLC

-Robin Kaplan is an International Board-Certified Lactation Consultant (IBCLC), frequent media commentator on the topic of breastfeeding, and host of The Boob Group, a podcast about breastfeeding hosted on New Mommy Media.
-She launched San Diego Breastfeeding Center in 2009 and is an established voice in the parenting world known equally for her knowledge about lactation and her commitment to supporting moms without judging them, a keystone of the SDBFC philosophy.
+Robin Kaplan is an International Board-Certified Lactation Consultant (IBCLC), frequent media commentator on the topic of breastfeeding, and founding host of The Boob Group, a podcast about breastfeeding hosted on New Mommy Media.
+She launched the San Diego Breastfeeding Center in 2009 and is an established voice in the parenting world known equally for her knowledge about lactation and her commitment to supporting moms without judging them, a keystone of the SDBFC philosophy.

 Robin lives in San Diego, CA with her husband, Jason, their two sons, Benjamin and Ryan, and their dog, Tilly.
 She loves cooking, traveling, hiking, going to the beach, social media, and teaching.